Procrastination - Why Do We Procrastinate and 3 Ways to Stop Doing It

 A fear of success (believe it or not, but many people fear being successful because of the unknowns it could bring with it)?

-As you explore deeper, consider the thoughts you have about yourself when you procrastinate – do you feel you are not worthy of achieving your goal or whatever it is you are procrastinating?
-Do you think you are not good enough to put yourself out there?
+As you explore deeper, consider the thoughts you have about yourself when you procrastinate – do you feel you're not worthy of achieving your goal or whatever it is you're procrastinating?
+Do you think you're not good enough to put yourself out there?

-If your low self-esteem is the problem here, causing you to procrastinate, take a step back and allow yourself to write up a list of all the wonderful things about YOU.
-I promise that you will have loads of special and unique things about yourself that you can write down.
+If your low self-esteem is the problem here, take a step back and allow yourself to write up a list of all the wonderful things about YOU.
+I promise you'll have loads of special and unique things about yourself that you can write down.

 Describe all these wonderful things about yourself, tap into the feelings that come from thinking about your strengths and positive traits – visualize, really feel into these feelings.